amitjohney/sylvatest/README.md

 ## Tips and Troubleshooting

 As the stack is highly relying on flux, it is the main entry point to start with when something goes wrong.
-As all units are managed by kustomizations, this is the fist thing to look at:
+As all units are managed by kustomizations, this is the first thing to look at:

 ```shell
 kubectl get kustomizations